kif-framework/KIF/README.md

 *NOTE* These instruction assume you are using Xcode 4.
 For Xcode 3 you won't be able to take advantage of Workspaces, so the instructions will differ slightly.

 ### Add KIF to your project files
 The first step is to add the KIF project into the ./Frameworks/KIF subdirectory of your existing app.
-If your project is stored in GitHub then you can use submodules to make updating in the future easier:
+If your project uses Git for version control, you can use submodules to make updating in the future easier:

 	cd /path/to/MyApplicationSource
 	mkdir Frameworks
 	git submodule add https://github.com/square/KIF.git Frameworks/KIF

-If you're not using GitHub, simply download the source and copy it into the ./Frameworks/KIF directory.
+If you're not using Git, simply download the source and copy it into the ./Frameworks/KIF directory.

 ### Add KIF to Your Workspace
 Let your project know about KIF by adding the KIF project into a workspace along with your main project.
-Find the KIF.xcodeproj file in Finder and drag it into the Project Navigator (⌘+1).
+Find the KIF.xcodeproj file in Finder and drag it into the Project Navigator (⌘1).
 If you don't already have a workspace, Xcode will ask if you want to create a new one.
 Click "Save" when it does.

 ![Create workspace screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Create Workspace.png)